BSc (Hons) Nursing (Mental Health) [Pre-registration Nursing]

 Health check: all offers will be conditional upon a satisfactory Occupational Health clearance

 References: evidence of good character is required from 2 appropriate sources.

-Please note that the cost of both the DBS and Occupational health check will be covered by BPP University upon registration.
+Please note that the cost of both the DBS and Occupational health check will not be covered by BPP University.